tcho187/tcho187.github.io/_posts/2020-09-25-bert-sentiment_analysis.markdown

 > Significance level: α = 0.05

 __Layman's translation:__
-I conduct some statistical tests.
-If the test has significance, then it supports my hypothesis.
-Stock prices are different when the earnings calls are positive.
+I conduct statistical tests.
+If the tests have significance, then they supports my hypothesis- the alternate hypothesis.
+Stock prices are different when the earnings calls are positive vs when the earnings calls are negative.

 ## Data Collection

 __Earnings call transcripts__

 First, I need to collect the earnings call transcripts.
 I couldn't find a free repository of earnings call transcripts.
 There are sites such as Seeking Alpha and Motley Fool that publish earnings call transcripts.
 So, I decide to write a python script to scrape their websites.
 The easiest method is to use a library like requests and retrieve the HTTP response from the url.
 However, urls with lots of daily traffic often add security layers to prevent sending data from HTTP requests.
 Sites prevent bots from clogging traffic with infinite url requests and prevent hackers from stealing data.

 Seeking Alpha has a login page that prevents me from making requests to its earnings call transcript section.
 So, I decide to use another library called Selenium to parse the earnings call transcripts on Motley Fool.
 Selenium renders the browser and allows me to interact with the DOM of the page.
 It's slower than retrieving responses with requests but I'll run into less problems with Selenium.
 I'm not worried about performance here.